michalmichalak997/3GeoCombine2/README.md

 ## Step 2 - applying a combinatorial algorithm

 If you prepared your text file, you can now use the CPP program (main.cpp) to create all triangles based on your point data set.
+You should have a CPP editor such as Code::Blocks sofotware.

 ## Step 3 - statistical analysis